pgharts/trusty-clipped-extension/README.md

-# Radiant Clipped Extension
+# TrustyCms Clipped Extension

 [![Build Status](https://secure.travis-ci.org/radiant/radiant-clipped-extension.png)](http://travis-ci.org/radiant/radiant-clipped-extension)

-Asset management for Radiant CMS.
+Asset management for TrustyCms CMS.

-The Clipped extension comes bundled with the Radiant gem but may be updated separately.
-Only Radiant versions 1.0 or newer are supported.
+The Clipped extension comes bundled with the TrustyCms gem but may be updated separately.
+Only TrustyCms versions 1.0 or newer are supported.

 Please file bugs and feature requests on [Github][issues].
 If you have questions regarding usage ask on the [mailing list][mailing-list].